teamputtygen/hn-docs/docs/training/gridka/prerequisites.rst

 As you are all from KIT, you should be able to log into the platform using the credentials from the KIT Shibboleth Identity Provider.

-If you don't have these, consult the referenced documentation, ask your administrator, or chat with the tutor.
+If you don't meet any of the prerequisites, consult the referenced documentation, ask your administrator, or chat with the tutor.